kuancheen/anti-gravity-global-workflows/README.md

 **When to use**: This workflow is **automatically triggered** by the agent after you confirm changes.
 You don't need to manually invoke it.

-**Automatic trigger conditions**:
-- After implementing new features, bug fixes, or changes
-- When user confirms the changes are ready
-- Before finalizing any update

 ---

 ## 🎯 Semantic Versioning Guide